5 biggest financial risks in retirement

 Increased medical bills are inevitable for most of us as we age, and that could spell trouble without proper planning.
 Fidelity estimates the average couple aged 65 in 2022 will need approximately $315,000 to cover health care expenses alone during retirement.
 The exact cost may vary widely in each unique case, but this gives us an idea of how expensive this type of care might be in retirement.

 Part of the reason health care is so expensive for retired people is that Medicare may not cover all your health expenses.
 For example, long-term care, dental care, and hearing aids aren’t covered.
-Plus, the monthly premium for Medicare Part A can be up to nearly $500 in 2022.
+Plus, the monthly premium for Medicare Part A can be up to about $500 in 2023.

 While investing in the stock market is a powerful way to build wealth, the market can be quite volatile in the short run.
 The average bear market in the U.S. lasts for 1.4 years, with an average loss of 41 percent, according to a report from investment management company First Trust.
 If these bearish conditions happen to crop up around the time you retire, it could be a major risk to your financial security.